 Multics was a prototype of a Computer Utility, providing secure computing to remote users at their terminals.
 Multicians still miss the elegant, consistent, and powerful programming environment; some Multics features are only now being added to contemporary systems.

-- Multicians: Added entry for Richard Troxel.
+- Multicians: Added entry for Anthony Becker.

 - Multicians: Updated entry for Carl Hoffman.